adonmo/daylight/README.md

 * For proposing new features/improvements or reporting bugs, [create an issue](https://github.com/adonmo/daylight/issues/new/choose).
 * Check [open issues](https://github.com/adonmo/daylight/issues) for viewing existing ideas, verify if it is already proposed/being worked upon.
 * When implementing new features make sure to add relavant tests and documentation before sending pull requests.

-## Related projects

-[PyEphem](https://github.com/brandon-rhodes/pyephem), [pvlib-python](https://github.com/pvlib/pvlib-python) and [solarpy](https://github.com/aqreed/solarpy) are some libraries which have overlap with the type of problems this library solves.

-Comparision between them and this library can be [read on our docs](https://adonmo-daylight.readthedocs.io/en/latest/similar-libraries.html)